lubuntu-team/manual/source/3/3.2/3.2.1/LXQt_configuration_center.rst

 Version
 -------
-Lubuntu ships with version 0.14.1 of LXQt configuration center.
+Lubuntu ships with version 0.14.1 of LXQt Configuration Center.

 How to Launch
 -------------